Cerebellar Degeneration Research

 Study Population: Twenty-five (25) participants, ages 12 and above, with molecularly-confirmed SCA7 will be accrued for this study.

-To establish baseline, the participants will undergo two separate detailed eye examinations and a single neurology/neuroimaging examination within a one to two week period.
-Afterwards, they will return to the NEI clinic annually until the last-enrolled participant reaches five years of follow-up.
+The participants will undergo two separate detailed eye examinations and a single neurology/neuroimaging examination within a one to two-week period to establish a baseline.
+Afterward, they will return to the NEI clinic annually until the last-enrolled participant reaches five years of follow-up.
 Therefore, this study will require a minimum of five study visits.
 Follow-up visits will consist of a single detailed eye exam and a single detailed neurology/neuroimaging exam, and follow-up with appropriate consultants.
-Participants may be seen at more frequent intervals at the investigators discretion, depending on the clinical and research situation.
-Participants will be required to submit a blood sample for research, and they will have the option to provide a skin biopsy to facilitate research at a cellular level.
+Participants may be seen at more frequent intervals at the investigators’ discretion, depending on the clinical and research situation.
+Participants will be required to submit a blood sample for analysis, and they will have the option to provide a skin biopsy to facilitate research at a cellular level.

 Title: Genetic Characterization of Movement Disorders and Dementias